MohitAj08/Mask-Monitoring-Door/README.md

 # Mask-Monitoring-Door
-A project by Bhavya Suthar along with Technical Guidance from me.
+A project by Bhavya Suthar along with Technical Guidance from Mohit Ahuja (yours truly).